ToruNiina/toml11/README.md

 v.comments().push_back(" add new comment.");
 ```

-When `toml::discard_comments` is chosen, `value::comments()` will always be kept
+When `toml::discard_comments` is chosen, comments will not be contained in a value.
-empty.
+`value::comments()` will always be kept empty.
 All the modification on comments would be ignored.

 The comments will also be serialized.
 If comments exist, those comments will be
 added just before the values.